RAG-Driver: Generalisable Driving Explanations with Retrieval-Augmented In-Context Learning in Multi-Modal Large Language Model: Method

 \subsection{Multi-modal Large Language Model Architecture}

-Following the successful MLLM paradigm of Video-LLaVA~\cite{lin2023video}, we align visual and language embedding through visual instruction tuning.
-We leverage a pre-trained video encoder and LLM and then inject the video embedding into LLM through a MLP projector to build a fully differentiable MLLM.
+Following the successful MLLM paradigm of Video-LLaVA~\cite{lin2023video}, we align visual and language \fixM{embeddings}{2.7.25} through visual instruction tuning.
+We leverage a pre-trained video encoder and LLM and then inject the video embedding into \fixM{the}{2.7.26} LLM through \fixM{an MLP}{2.7.5.2} projector to build a fully differentiable MLLM.

 \textbf{Video Encoder} We adopt the pre-trained LanguageBind video encoder~\cite{zhu2023languagebind} as our frozen visual backbone \(f_v\), which is based on a ViT-B/32 vision transformer~\cite{dosovitskiy2020image}.
 As shown in \cref{fig:vit}, given an input video frame sequence \( V_{i} = \left\{ v_{i}^{1}, v_{i}^{2}, \ldots, v_{i}^{k} \right\} \in \mathbb{R}^{3 \times k \times 224 \times 224} \), we first split the video into multiple temporal sequences, each consisting of patches that share the same spatial location across different frames.
 These patches are then transformed through a linear projection for a vision transformer to output video embedding \( \bm{z}_{vo} \in \mathbb{R}^{2048 \times 1024} \).
 The video encoder is pre-trained with video-language contrastive learning (i.e. CLIP4clip~\cite{Luo2021CLIP4Clip}) without further fine-tuning.